A characterization of groups of parahoric type: The main theorem

 \begin{theo} Assume $\underline{\mth{G}}$ is connected and satisfies the above conditions.
-There exists a nonarchimeean henselian local field $F$ whose residual field is $k$ and a connected reductive group $\underline{G}$ defined and quasisplit over $k$ such that $\underline{\mth{G}}$ is $k$-isomorphic to the quotient of a parahoric subgroup of $\underline{G}$ defined on $F$ by its $h$-th congruence subgroup. \end{theo}
+There exists a nonarchimedean henselian local field $F$ whose residual field is $k$ and a connected reductive group $\underline{G}$ defined and quasisplit over $k$ such that , if $F_{nr}$ is the maximal unramified algebraic extension of $F$ and $G_{nr}$ is the group of $F_{nr}$-points of $\underline{G}$, then $\underline{\mth{G}}$ is $k$-isomorphic to the quotient of a parahoric subgroup of $G_{nr}$ defined over $F$ by the product of its $d$-th congruence subgroup and a finite group. \end{theo}